paulmartini/baltools/README.rst

 Introduction
 ------------

-Code to identify, characterize, and simulate BAL QSOs.
+Tools to identify, characterize, and simulate BAL QSOs.

 Installation